 Read More: Natural Baby Registry Ideas for a Traditional Mom

 In order to see my own child I had to wait to be wheeled down to NICU.
 Then I had to scrub up to my elbows with harsh, drying antibacterial soap for three minutes.
 Then I had to wait for my son’s nurse to have time to come instruct me on how to touch, hold and care for my son.
 It was all so unnatural.
 I felt like I was in a dream.

-The first time I touched my son was to change his diaper through the two holes in the plastic, sterile isolette.
+A couple days later I gained back enough strength to change his diaper through the holes in the isolette.